egeloen/ivory-serializer/doc/context.md

 # Context

 The context allows you to inject runtime configuration into the serializer.
-It allows you to configure exclusion groups as well as the application version.
+It allows you to configure an exclusion strategy as well as a naming strategy.

 ## Build